aux4/llm/package/README.md

 # aux4/ai-agent

-AI agent for aux4 — index local documents for semantic search, ask questions, generate images, and run a simple interactive chat using configurable LLM and image providers.
+AI agent — tools for teaching, searching and interacting with an LLM-backed agent (learn documents, run searches, ask questions, generate images, and chat).

-The primary user-facing feature is the friendly conversational entry point: the agent greets you and prompts with "Hello!
-How can I assist you today?" — providing a simple, chat-first experience for asking questions or invoking workflows.
-Equally important is the --config flag: when supplied, the agent automatically reads model/provider settings from a local config.yaml so you can control which LLM or image model is used.
+This package provides a small set of commands under the `aux4 ai agent` namespace to:
+- ingest documents into a local vector store,
+- search those documents,
+- ask the agent questions (with optional prompt instructions, schema output, images and context),
+- generate images from text prompts,
+- and view conversation history.

 ## Installation